aiman-al-masoud/psittacus/README.md

 * Easy-to-use interface for teachers to prepare lessons.
 * Lessons can be taken fully offline, once sideloaded/prepared.
 * Support for audio playback of sentences.
-* Support for hover-over word definitions.
+* Support for hover-over-the-word definitions.